Have questions about coming to hear the Symphony? We have answers!

-The PSO concert reception takes place immediately after the concert.
-At Showplace it is held in the Nexicom Studio, and at Emmanuel United Church East it is held in the auditorium.
+The PSO concert reception takes place immediately after the concert, in the Nexicom Studio.

-If you have purchased a PSO concert ticket, but can no longer attend the show, we encourage you to pass your ticket along to a friend or family member you would like to introduce to the PSO.
+If you have purchased a PSO concert ticket, but can no longer attend the show, consider passing your ticket along to a friend or family member you would like to introduce to the PSO.